 Source: Authors' own calculations using LFS 2001:2; QLFS 2011Q4; 2019Q4; 2023Q4.
 Notes: Sample restricted to individuals of working-age (15 - 64 years).
 Outcome = real hourly wages (log scale).
 Estimates weighted using sampling weights.
 Standard errors are presented in parentheses and adjusted for the complex survey design.
 All models additionally include experience and its squared term.
-Selection-adjusted models additionally include the inverse Mills ratio estimated using Heckman's two-stage estimation procedure described in the text. \ p<0.10; \\ p<0.050; \\\ p<0.001.
+Selection-adjusted models additionally include the inverse Mills ratio estimated using Heckman's two-stage estimation procedure described in the text. \p<0.10; \\p<0.050; \\\p<0.001.

 Figure 8 presents trends in conventional and selection-adjusted returns over the entire period.
 The conventional returns vary between 20 - 24 percent, while the selection-adjusted returns vary between 11 - 19 percent.
 Both sets of estimates indicate that the returns initially declined during the early 2000s until 2005, and rose thereafter to peak during 2010.
 In the decade approaching the COVID-19 pandemic, they fluctuated but remained relatively constant at 23 and 16 percent for the conventional and selection-adjusted returns, respectively.
 Dynamics during the pandemic, particularly for the selection-adjusted estimates, largely reflect substantial extensive-margin labour market adjustments which affected the composition of the employed population (Ranchhod and Daniels, 2021; Bassier et al., 2023; Köhler et al., 2022; Köhler, 2023; Köhler and Bhorat, 2023).
-Following the repeal of all remaining pandemic-related restrictions in June 2022, the conventional estimates rose but remained about one percentage point lower.
+Following the repeal of all remaining pandemic-related restrictions in June 2022, the conventional estimates returned and remained at their pre-pandemic level.
+In contrast, the selection-adjusted estimates rose but remained about one percentage point lower.
 As discussed by Köhler and Bhorat (2023), this change may reflect a pandemic-induced change to the structure of the labour market.